AmrElHennawi/AmrElhennawi/README.md

-# <p align="center">Amr Khaled Elhennawi</p>
+# <p align="center">Amr Khaled El-Hennawi</p>

-I am a Sophomore in Computer Science and Artificial Intelligence at Cairo University (expected graduation: 2025).
+I am a sophomore in Computer Science and Artificial Intelligence at Cairo University (expected graduation: 2025).

 ## - I’m currently learning:

-- SQL Server and MySQL for database management, learning data structures in C++ programming language, and gaining expertise in web development using HTML, CSS, JavaScript, and Django.
+- SQL Server and MySQL for database management, learning data structures in C++ programming language and gaining expertise in web development using HTML, CSS, JavaScript, and Django.
 Additionally, I am also studying software engineering principles utilizing Java.

-- Programming consepts such as Structural Programming and OOP using C++ and How the memory works behind the scene.
+- Programming concepts such as Structural Programming and OOP using C++ and How the memory works behind the scenes.
-  The different between Compiled Language like C++, Java and Interpreted Language like Python.
+  The difference between Compiled Language like C++, and Java and Interpreted Language like Python.

-- How to write efficient algorithms for problem solving
+- How to write efficient algorithms for problem-solving

 Download <a href="https://drive.google.com/file/d/1_vA7NEwbnpnJlx1mfq4lgHn-aH-zemWR/view?usp=sharing">my resume</a>